Dublin hotels take revenue hit as more rooms become available

 This was the second successive month in which RevPar declined, having slipped 2.7 per cent in April

-A rise in the number of hotels opening in Dublin is impacting on revenues, new figures indicate.
+A rise in the number of hotels opening in Dublin is having an effect on revenues, new figures indicate.

 Revenue per available room (RevPAR) - a key metric in the hotel business which assesses a hotel’s ability to fill its available rooms at an average rate - fell by 5.9 per cent last month versus May 2018.